cltl/a-proof/README.md

 This can all be improved by exporting the dataframe to label_level_df.xlsx in the right way.

-4. Run the script: python3 Softboundaries_updated_analysis_code.ipynb
+4. Run the script: python3 annotation_analysis.Softboundaries_updated_analysis_code.ipynb

 The sorted excel file is used as as input for the soft boundary analysis